 These verses are clearly about being “Abraham’s offspring, heirs according to promise”, but, it is being used as justification in many churches to allow women to become pastors and teachers over men.

 1. It has become a standard and accepted practice for women to speak up in church and even to speak in churches.
-But the bible says click this Bible link
+But the bible says otherwise.
+Click this Bible link for the verse.

 2. It is considered an oddity for a woman to cover her head while praying or prophesying as a symbol of authority.
-But the bible says click this Bible link and this commentary https://bible.org/article/what-head-covering-1-cor-112-16-and-does-it-apply-us-today
+But the bible says click this Bible link and this commentary What Head Covering in the Bible Means, and How it Applies to us Today.

 3. It can be controversial to suggest that a woman submit herself to her husband’s authority, even in Christian homes and churches.
-But the bible says click this Bible link
+But to see what the bible says, click this Bible link.

 4. Men rarely consider it their duty to “love their wives, just as Christ also loved the church and gave Himself up for her”.
-But the bible says click this Bible link
+But the bible says otherwise.
+Click this Bible link to see what the Bible says.

 6. Speaking messages in tongues to the congregation is acceptable and encouraged in some churches.
-But the bible says click this Bible link
+But read what the bible says by clicking this Bible link.

 7. The requirement of ‘church membership’ is the practice of most churches, and it is a requirement to have a voice in that local Body of Christ, even if you “tithe” and have attended regularly over many years.
-But the bible says click this Bible link
+But, see what the Bible says by clicking this Bible link.

 8. The practice of homosexuality is becoming a tolerated if not an accepted “alternate lifestyle” by some in the church.
 Many Christians now believe that perhaps one could have been “born that way”.
-But the bible says click this Bible link
+But the bible has some clear and strong words on this matter.
+Click this Bible link to find the truth on these matters.

 9. Gossip in the church and bullying “from the pulpit” or in the church has become a standard of church practice by some pastors and church leaders as a means of control.
-But the bible says click this Bible link and this commentary.
+But the Bible warns against bullying.
+Click this Bible link and this commentary for details.

 Please, let’s all remember, that our Lord and Teacher says in,